 - The Saatva Mattress (innerspring and memory foam)

-- The Amerisleep Revere mattress (plant-based memory foam and Celliant fabric)
+- The Amerisleep AS2 (plant-based memory foam and Celliant fabric), formally known as Amerisleep Revere

 - The Helix Mattress (natural latex, microcoils and memory foam)